Data Protection and GDPR

 HighLevel is committed to protecting the privacy of our users and their customers.
-We stay appraised of developments in data protection laws to ensure that you can be confident in your safety while using our platform.
+We stay appraised of developments in data protection laws to help ensure that you can be confident in the safety of your personal data while using our platform.

-Regulation (EU) 2016/679, more commonly known at the General Data Protection Regulation (GDPR) is an EU regulation aimed at harmonizing data protection and privacy laws across the EU.
-The provisions of the GDPR apply wherever personal data of an EU data subject is involved.
+Regulation (EU) 2016/679, more commonly known at the General Data Protection Regulation (EU GDPR), is an EU regulation aimed at harmonizing data protection laws across the EU.

-The GDPR was incorporated directly into UK law following the end of the Brexit transition period, meaning that UK-based businesses and other entities subject to UK law still have to comply with its provisions through the ‘UK GDPR’.
+The EU GDPR was incorporated directly into UK law following the end of the Brexit transition period, meaning that UK-based businesses and other entities subject to UK law still have to comply with its provisions through the ‘UK GDPR’.
 This document will refer to the EU GDPR and the UK GDPR, together, as the GDPR.

 Controller and processor